VladimirV01/Universal-Presence-Sensor/README.md

 	- Can be used as input (Set the "CH1" jumper to "ADD" and configure it as input)

 3. **Channel 2**
-	- Can be connected to the Radarr output (Set the "CH2" jumper "RAD")
+	- Can be connected to the Radar output (Set the "CH2" jumper "RAD")
 	- Can control a strip of addressable LED (Set the "CH2" jumper "ADD")
 	- Can control a strip of simple LED via PWM (Set the "CH2" jumper "PWM")
 	- Can be used as input (Set the "CH2" jumper to "ADD" and configure it as input)